Wiiliam0611/eye_track_project/README.md

 # eye_track_project

+## Aim

+Looking for someone who can help us solve this problem with other algorithms.
+We would like to compare the impact of each feature on the visibility of the ad.

 ## Introduction

 The goal of this project is to predict which features of an online product image will affect the attention of the consumers.
 With a previous experiment on 91 participants who used eye trackers to view 23 commercial images, a data set has been generate.
 By adopting the linear regression algorithm in machine learning, the research finds that the color’s HV, white space gaussian 3 and average saturation of a product’s picture are highly related to the viewers’ attention.